Sector Signals

 Read

-World Bank: Carbon Pricing Policies Now Cover About One-Third of Global Emissions
+World Bank: Carbon Pricing Covers One-Third of Emissions

 According to the World Bank, carbon pricing policies currently cover approximately one-third of global emissions.
 This is a significant indicator of the widespread adoption of carbon pricing as a climate change mitigation measure.